Tropical Storm Bertha (2002): Impact

 The area of low pressure preceding the development of Bertha produced rough surf and rip currents along the Florida coastline.
 In Perdido Key State Recreation Area, two children were swimming in an unguarded area when they were swept away by the currents.
 Their grandfather attempted to rescue them, but drowned in the rough waters.
 Another family rescued the two children.
 The large circulation of Bertha produced light rainfall across Florida, with Pensacola and Destin reporting 2.75 inches.
 Extreme southern portions of Alabama received over 3 in of rain from the storm, while western Dauphin Island reported over 5 in.

 Upon making landfall, Waveland, Mississippi recorded a peak storm surge of 4.12 ft.
 Sustained winds there peaked at 31 mph, and a peak gust of 41 mph.
 Tropical Storm Bertha produced moderate to heavy precipitation across southern Mississippi, including a total of 10.25 in in Pascagoula.
 In Moss Point, the rainfall resulted in flooding which entered 15 to 20 houses and several cars.
 The rainfall also flooded roadways and streets.
-Damage in Mississippi totaled to $50,000 (2002 USD, $60,000 2008 USD).
+Damage in Mississippi totaled to at least $50,000 (2002 USD, $60,000 2008 USD).